techspence/Get-UserRDPLogon/README.md

 # Get-UserRDPLogon
-A PowerShell module that searches Windows RDP Logon events for a specified user, on a specified serve, for a specified timeframe.
+A PowerShell module that searches Windows RDP Logon events for a specified user, on a specified server, for a specified timeframe.

 ## Assumptions
 Run as Administrator